Reavert/wr820n-admin-client/README.md

 *This set of python scripts provides the ability to manage the router model of TP-Link WR820N*

 ***NOTE: In current version most of the features provided by the router are not implemented.***
+## Archived due to the loss of this router for debugging

 ***
 ## Current features: